Yellow armadillos snoozing,

 A double-decker armadillo,

-one atop the other!
+one stacked on the other!

 I wonder how they choose

-who’s going to snooze upon its brother.
+just who's to snooze on top its brother.

 Do they chat about it nicely?